Your basket is currently empty!

 - Examples: concept, idea, truth.

-Hard Sentences for Dyslexics to Read
+Hard sentences for dyslexics to read

 Children with dyslexia often struggle to read long sentences and large blocks of text.
+Here are some examples of what can make sentences difficult for dyslexics to read:

-- Poorly written sentences, with large chunks of text.
-Long paragraphs without breaks or headings.
+- Long paragraphs need breaks or headings.

 Why do dyslexic children struggle to spell?